• Skip to main content

 Instructions

-2. Now we will remove the corn from the water and spread olive oil and salt and pepper to taste (we used One & Done Seasoning instead) on each ear.
-Once they are seasoned we want to fold the husks back over the ears before placing onto the smoker.
+3. Next, remove the corn from the water and coat each ear with olive oil and salt and pepper to taste (we prefer to use One & Done Seasoning instead).

-3. We will place on indirect heat with mesquite wood chips at 225-250 for at least 1 hour and up to 2 hours depending on how much smoke flavor you would like.
+4. Fold the husks back over the ears before placing onto the smoker over indirect heat at 225-250 F. Smoke for at least 1 hour and no longer than 2 hours, depending on how much smoke flavor you prefer.

 Notes